021JasonLi/COMP4321-Project-Search-Engine/readme.md

-# COMP4321 Project Phase 1 Group 44
+# COMP4321 Project Group 44

-The project phase 1 contains spider and indexer to crawl and index webpages.
+The project contains spider and indexer to crawl and index webpages, and search function and interface to search the indexed webpages.

 ## Development Environment and Tools

 This project uses Java 17 to develop.
 The OS used in the development is Windows.
+Tomcat with version 10.1.18 is used to host the search engine.

 HTML parser and JDBM libraries (provided in labs) are also used and included in the folder.